 You will need to head to the Old Ferry Terminal (Northern Horn, Danės st. 1, Klaipeda) which is around 10 minute walk from the Old Town.

-Ferry leaves every 15 minutes with the first ferry leaving Klaipeda at 7am and costs € 0.80 per passenger.
+Ferry leaves every 15 minutes with the first ferry leaving Klaipeda at 7am and cost € 0.80 per passenger.
 The ferry will take you across to Smiltyne.
 I wouldn’t advise you to walk to Nida from here tough, it’s 50 plus kilometers.

 From Smiltyne You can easily catch a bus.
 The buses go at every hour, with the first bus leaving at 7.10 am on weekdays and from 9.10 am on weekends.

 These are the bus stops: Smiltynė – Juodkrantė – Pervalka – Preila – Nida.

 There is a scenic cycling route through the national park all the way to Nida if you fancy a little bit of exercise.
 The road is fairly flat and has a number of rest stations.
 A pretty great way to explore the park.

 If you are driving, which is probably the quickest and easiest way to reach Nida, you will need to head to the New Ferry Terminal, located further away from the old terminal (Nemuno st. 8, Klaipeda).
 The new terminal carries all, cars, trucks, cyclists, motorbikes as well as pedestrians.

 The cost per car is € 11.05 plus the following seasonal ecological fee to enter the national park:

 - € 5 per car in off peak season – 21st August – 19th June